 How do you calculate a hotel’s GOP?

 To calculate a hotel’s gross operating profit in a given month, add up its total revenue for that month and deduct total operating expenses.
 For example, if your property’s total revenue in November was $89,273 and you spent $78,211 in operating costs, your gross operating profit was $11,062.

 Why is gross operating profit important?

-Gross operating profit is important because it shows whether a property is earning more revenue than it is spending (good) or vice versa (not so good).
+Gross operating profit is important in hotel management because it shows whether a property is earning more revenue than it is spending (good) or vice versa (not so good).
 Although it’s a strong indicator of how profitable the property is, it doesn’t take into account non-operating expenses such as taxes, which are required to measure net income, or net profit – the true bottom line and arguably a hotel’s most important financial metric.

 5. Gross Operating Profit Per Available Room (GOPPAR)

 One of the limitations of RevPAR is it measures room revenue only without taking into account revenue from other departments or operating costs.
 For hotels that operate a restaurant, bar, and other revenue-generating outlets, gross operating profit per available room (GOPPAR) provides a more complete picture.
 It is typically measured for a month or year.

 To calculate a hotel’s GOPPAR for a given month, take the gross operating profit for the month and divide it by the total number of available rooms.
 Returning to our example, if your GOP in November was $11,062 and you have 30 rooms, your GOPPAR was $368.73.